 - 2 Tablespoons cornstarch

-- 8 oz good quality semi-sweet chocolate chopped (I like Ghirardelli's)
+- 8 ounces good quality semi-sweet chocolate , chopped (I like Ghirardelli's)

 - 2 Tablespoons powdered sugar , or granulated sugar

 Add Oreo cookies to a food processor and pulse into a fine crumb.
 Pour the crumbs into a bowl and stir in melted butter until combined.

 Press mixture evenly and firmly into the bottom and up the sides of a 9in pie dish.
 Bake for 10-12 minutes.
 Set aside to cool.

 To a medium sauce pan over medium heat, add the sugar, and milk and whisk well to combine.
 Bring mixture to a simmer, whisking frequently.

 Meanwhile, add the egg yolks and cornstarch to a bowl and whisk until smooth.

 Once the saucepan mixture is simmering, add a few spoonfuls of the hot liquid into the egg yolks and whisk to temper the eggs.
 Add a few more spoonfuls of the hot liquid into the egg yolks.
 Then slowly whisk the egg yolk mixture into the remaining mixture in the saucepan.
 Whisk constantly until the mixture begins to thicken and comes to a very gently boil (big bubbles begin to break the surface).

 Remove pan from the heat and whisk in the butter, chopped chocolate, and vanilla extract.
 Stir well until completely smooth.